The Oklahoma Department of Commerce is accepting cover letter, resume and professional references for the position(s) described below.

-You may also send your application via e-mail to: firstname.lastname@example.org.
+You may also send your documents via email to: firstname.lastname@example.org

-Anyone interested in being considered must submit a resume, cover letter, a list of current reference sources, and an Employment Application Form to the Human Resources & Organizational Development Division.
-We do not accept applications from other state agencies.
+Anyone interested in being considered must submit a resume, cover letter, and a list of current professional reference sources to the Human Resources & Organizational Development Division.

-If you have questions about the recruitment process or an open Commerce position, please e-mail email@example.com or you may contact a member of the Human Resources & Organizational Development Division: Icelyn Taylor, Deputy Director, Human Resources, 405-815-5201.
+If you have questions about the recruitment process or an open Commerce position, please email email@example.com or you may contact a member of the Human Resources & Organizational Development Division: Icelyn Taylor, Deputy Director, Human Resources, 405-815-5201, or Salisa Fernandez, Human Resources Specialist, 405-815-5282.

 The Oklahoma Department of Commerce offers a variety of benefits including a benefit allowance towards benefit costs, health insurance, dental insurance, life insurance, vision plans, flexible spending accounts, retirement pension plan, longevity pay, annual and sick leave, and holiday pay.

 Review of applications will begin immediately.
-The deadline is Monday, December 31, 2018.
+The deadline to apply is Monday, February 10, 2020.